opendocsg/opendoc-supreme-court-practice-directions/PART-13-Electronic-Filing-And-Service.md

 ## 102. Appointment of agent to establish service bureau

-Pursuant to Order 63A, Rule 4 of the Rules of Court, the Registrar appoints CrimsonLogic Pte Ltd as an agent to establish a service bureau in the Supreme Court of Singapore.
+Pursuant to Order 63A, Rule 4 of the Rules of Court, the Registrar appoints CrimsonLogic Pte Ltd as an agent to establish a service bureau or service bureaux at such address or addresses in Singapore as may be deemed suitable.

 ## 103. Registered users and authorised users